jaalto/project--ddns-updater/README.rst

 - http://duckdns.org [1]
 - http://dns.he.net  [2]

-You need account and domains from one of the services services.
+You need an account and domains from one of the services.

 How does it work?
 -----------------